App Pic 0318 22 RGB 136 DPI For Web

 “It might seem like a good idea to choose a restaurant right next to the Sagrada Familia, but that’s what all the other tourists think too, so chances are the food will be pricey and pretty mediocre.
 But have a look around the side streets of Barcelona's El Born, Gracie, L’Eixemple and Raval neighbourhoods to find some truly outstanding (and well-priced!) places to eat.”

-Andrea MacConnell, GM – Contracting
+Andrea MacConnell, GM – Head of Contracting

-Find Iceland’s “appy” hours
+Find Iceland’s happy hours

 “Download the “Reykjavik Appy Hour” to see which bars and restaurants around the city are offering deals and offers at different times of the day – you can get 50% off in most places!”

-James Malyon, Head of Web and ECommerce
+James Malyon, Director of Digital

 Try purse-pleasing Polish plates